 Once you have tried a wine, you can use the ‘thumbs up/thumbs down’ to agree or disagree with our reviews.
 Or better yet, you can add your own review and join our growing community of user reviewers.
 If you find that there is a new wine on the shelf, or a new vintage that we have not reviewed, let us know.
 It is very easy to do this.
 Click on Update This Wine or send an email to email@example.com.
 We look forward to hearing from you.

-When I compiled the Top 50 this month, twelve wines joined the list.
 The Top 50 changes all the time, so remember to check before shopping.
 I will be back next month with more news on value arrivals to Essentials and the LCBO.